laurilopes/api_docs/v1/documentation/requests.md

 ### Timestamp

 Every request must include a timestamp parameter with the current date and time in ISO 8601 format.
-This parameter is both sent in clear text for verification and included in the request signature as a salt.
+This parameter is sent in clear text for verification and included in the request signature as a salt.
 Requests submitted more than 5 minutes before or after the date and time indicated by the timestamp will be rejected.